-This two week overnight summer camp for girls and boys 13 -17 years of age offers a program of conservation education and instruction in outdoor recreation skills.
+This two week overnight one time attendance summer camp for girls and boys 13 -17 years of age offers a program of conservation education and instruction in outdoor recreation skills.
 It introduces youth to the ethical concepts and knowledge essential to a lifetime of properly enjoying our natural resources and the leisure activities that depend on their careful stewardship.

 Safety is taught in every class.

 Conservation subjects taught include Fish & Pond Life, Forestry, and Wildlife Management.